devnull-tools/boteco/channels/boteco-channel-irc/README.md

 and remember that channel so it can join again in case of a restart.
 If you kick boteco from a channel, it will be removed and boteco will not join it anymore.

-## Invite and Kick Events
+## Events

-Every time you invite boteco to a channel or kick it from one, an event is sent and you can subscribe to it using boteco's subscription system.
-The events are:
+These are the events you can subscribe:

 - `irc.invited`: when boteco is invited to join a channel, it will tell you which channel and who invited
 - `irc.kicked`: when boteco is kicked from a channel, it will tell you which channel and who kicked
+- `irc.disconnected`: when boteco is disconnected form the IRC (of course you need to subscribe a channel that is not the `irc`)

 ## Ignore List